SimpleAmericanAccent/saa-app-web/README.md

 Important context:
 - This app was initially developed to solve a problem for my users (my accent coaching clients).
 My focus was on shipping and iterating an MVP with real users, not on maximizing code quality or even expecting anyone else to ever see my code.
 My priority was getting the app to work well enough to be useful for my clients.
-- More recently, I saw the opportunity for a full-stack engineering career and so I made the repo public and am refactoring, adding testing, and professionalizing the code.
+- More recently, I saw the opportunity for a full-stack engineering career.
+I made the repo public and am in the process of professionalizing the code.
+Refactoring, adding testing, documenting, and so on.
 - Some parts of the code were already meticulously hand-coded.
 Other parts were AI-assisted or vibe coded.
-I need to do a better job of documenting what is what, and improving code quality, testing, etc. It's a work in progress.
+I need to do a better job of documenting what is what.

 <details><summary>Demo</summary>